Aurorion/BlockRegen/README.md

 * For materials on version 1.12 (and below) use their 1.13+ names.
   * ex.: Cyan dye -> ~~INK_SACK;4~~ CYAN_DYE
   * You can find a list of materials [here](https://github.com/CryptoMorin/XSeries/blob/master/src/main/java/com/cryptomorin/xseries/XMaterial.java).

-## BlockRegen WorldGuard Flag

-If you're looking for something more basic and use WorldGuard, explore [BlockRegenFlag](https://github.com/Wertik/BlockRegenFlag) which adds a simple flag to restore blocks.

 ## Development trello